savonet/book/audio.md

 Here, our `next` function executes the above script `next-song`, using the function `process.read.lines` which returns the list of lines returned by the script.
-We then take the first line with `list.hd` and create a request from from it using `request.create`.
+We then take the first line with `list.hd` and create a request from it using `request.create`.
 As a variant, suppose that the next song to be played is present in a file named `song`.
 We can play it as follows:

 ```{.liquidsoap include="liq/request.dynamic2.liq" from=1 to=-1}